Child Welfare Services (CWS)

 Child Welfare Services (CWS) is charged with protecting the safety and well being of children in Mariposa County.
 CWS evaluates and determines the appropriate response regarding all referrals of child abuse or neglect.
 Different services are offered depending upon each family's needs:

-Reports - (Please Note: The files are large & may take several minutes to open)
+(Please Note: These files are large & may take several minutes to load)

 Child Abuse Mandated Reporter General Training